 Creating tighter ad groups can have a significant effect on your overall search ads performance.
 An ad group should consist of closely related keywords that speak to the same theme.
-Organizing your keywords in a tightly themed ad group will allows you to create more targeted ads, improve your account’s relevance, bring more qualified leads and lower your CPC.
+Organizing your keywords in a tightly themed ad group will allow you to create more targeted ads, improve your account’s relevance, bring more qualified leads and lower your CPC.

-When you’re setting your ads bid, you’re telling Google how much you are willing to pay for a click on your ad, and usually the higher the bid is, the higher you’ll rank.
+When you’re setting your ads bid, you’re telling Google how much you are willing to pay for a click on your ad, and usually, the higher the bid is, the higher you’ll rank.
 That probably doesn’t sound very appealing to you, especially if you have a tight budget, but is the quickest way to improve your search ad ranking.

-Luckily though, you can choose to bid more only on specific high value keywords relevant to your business and pay more only for those keywords that are of most value for you.
+Luckily though, you can choose to bid more only on specific high-value keywords relevant to your business and pay more only for those keywords that are of most value for you.

-As mentioned above, aligning your ads and landing pages is very important factor when it comes down to ranking and conversions.
-Some of the things that you should keep in mind when optimizing your landing page include making the landing page relevant, trustworthy, easy to navigate and reliable, as well as making sure that your landing page matches your ad keywords, making it faster and mobile-friendly.
+As mentioned above, aligning your ads and landing pages is a very important factor when it comes down to ranking and conversions.
+Some of the things that you should keep in mind when optimizing your landing page include making the landing page relevant, trustworthy, easy to navigate, and reliable, as well as making sure that your landing page matches your ad keywords, making it faster and mobile-friendly.